cagov/data-infrastructure/docs/security.md

 AWS has a nice [user guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) for how to work with IAM, including some [best-practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

+## Third-party SaaS Integrations

+Often a third-party software-as-a-service (SaaS) provider will require service accounts to access resources within a cloud account.
+For example, `dbt` requires [fairly expansive permissions](https://docs.getdbt.com/reference/warehouse-setups/bigquery-setup#required-permissions) within your cloud data warehouse to create, transform, and drop data.

+Specific IAM roles needed for a SaaS product are usually documented in their setup guides.
+These should be periodically reviewed by CalData and ODI IT-Ops staff to ensure they are still required.

 ### Fivetran practices

 Fivetran's [security docs](https://fivetran.com/docs/security) which link to a deeper dive white paper are a good place to go to understand their standards and policies for connecting, replicating, and loading data from all of our data sources.